necx-org/nodes/template-node/index.md

 permalink: /nodes/template-node/
 title: Template Node
 prerequisites:
-  - None
+  - git
 learning_objectives:
-  - Explain how a node should be constructed.
+  - Define how a node should be constructed.
-  - Provide an example of all possible node features.
+  - Recognize all possible node features.
 references:
   - None
 abet_outcomes: [a, b, c]